Skip to Main Content

 Improve production visibility in a manufacturing organization with a digital twin

-Production visibility is among the top challenges manufacturers face today.
+Production process visibility is among the top challenges manufacturers face today.
 Building a digital twin of production lines can help increase visibility, facilitate decision-making, and even make it possible to test alternative production mechanisms (as in the Absolut example above).

 We’ll call the organization in question Manufacturer X. During the ride-along with the partners they hired, they identify four potential problems to solve with a digital twin: